Overview

 Almost all of the province’s forest is of the Acadian forest type, with a minor amount of boreal forest present in the north.
 The Acadian forest is a mixture of hardwood and softwood species, characterized by the coniferous red spruce, hemlock, balsam fir and black spruce and deciduous species such as yellow birch, red and sugar maple, and poplar.

-Forest Biomass Harvesting Policy for New Brunswick was released in 2008.
+A Forest Biomass Harvesting Policy for New Brunswick was released in 2008.
 The policy applies to Crown lands only; there is currently no policy governing biomass harvesting on private lands.
 In the policy, biomass removal is limited to harvest blocks of the current, approved FMP.
 The policy restricts biomass harvested for energy purposes to treetops, branches, foliage, non-merchantable woody stems of trees and shrubs, dead woody material, and residue from tree chipping.
 The soil litter-layer, stumps, and roots are not eligible for biomass harvest.

 Crown Land